-- AT LEAST 40% of all departmental course offerings below the 700 level must meet in some combination of three or more days per week or for two days per week in the MW, WF, or MF pattern.
+- AT LEAST 40% of all departmental course offerings below the 700 level must meet in some combination of two or three (or more) days per week or for two days per week in the MW, WF, or MF pattern..

-- Departments can offer any combination of three-day classes and two-day classes in the MW, WF or MF patterns in order to meet this constraint.
-The only stipulation is that if a department offers any MW or WF classes, it must offer an equal number of the opposite pattern.
+- Departments can offer any combination of three-day classes, two-day classes in the MW, WF or MF pattern in order to meet this constraint.
+The only stipulation is that if a department offers any MW or WF classes it must offer an equal number of the opposite pattern.